 - Pick Smart Snacks: Stick to the following simple rule: snack on fruits or vegetables only.
 You can save 200-300 calories snacking on an apple or baby carrots instead of a candy bar, bag of chips, or cookies.
 Keep fruits and veggies with you at all times so that you can grab a healthy snack when you are tempted to indulge.

 - Write it Down: The best diet you can go on is the pencil and paper diet.
 Make a goal of cutting 250 calories a day and record everything you put in your mouth.
-You have to be in a calorie deficit to lose weight, and you must eat less consistently.
-Keep a food journal in your purse or pocket and write down your meals and snacks.
-Set a realistic goal of cutting 250 calories on average and the weight will come off.
+Keep your food journal in your purse or pocket so you can do so easily.
+This is a realistic goal with a realistic plan.
+The weight will come off!

 Make a commitment every day to reach your goal for a fit body this summer.
 Look in the mirror and repeat after me, “I will eat healthy and exercise today.
 I’m worth it!”